fletchulence/web-Sprint-Challenge-User-Interface-and-Git/README.md

       - Very basically semantic HTML is language used to allow developers an ease of use.
 The computer doesnt necessarily recognize the words "header", "footer" "section", it just knows them as <div>'s.
 But for developers, it is easier to lay out in such a way with more terms than one.
 Semantic HTML is more proper when working in teams (easier for all to read) so it is more appropriate.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
-        - inline elements only occupies width it needs on the page <span> <a>
+2. Name two big differences between ```display: block;``` and ```display: inline;```. side note..- inline elements only occupies width it needs on the page <span> <a>
         - block elements take up the whole width of the page,, <h1> <div>..

         side note..do we consider elements that we manipulate to display: flex as new elements? i mean they are still 'block elements,' so we just specify the area they take up

 3. What are the 4 areas of the box model?
         - margin(outer), border, padding, content